ICereghetti/Cereghetti_Portfolio/README.md

 * Python Code to scrape and format text data from Funeral Homes Websites using OpenAI
 * Json File with samples of the data scraped from websites
-* Database Schema Document with the main structure I recommend ex-post understanding the scraped information.
+* Database Schema Document with the main structure I recommend ex-post our findings.